 For a lot of professionals who wish to engage in other activities or spend more time with their family part-time work seems like an ideal solution – an opportunity to strike a perfect balance between their personal engagements and professional responsibilities without sacrificing too much of either.
-And even though the idea of working part-time may sound great on paper, in reality it often ends up creating more problems than it actually solves.
+And even though the idea of going part-time may sound great on paper, in reality it often ends up creating more problems than it actually solves.
 Most part-time employees actually work more hours than they intended, while risking being seen as less committed to their work than their full-time colleagues.

 Things to Consider